Lewington-pitsos/readingdb/access.md

 According to AWS, you should design your DynamoDB schema based on the kind of access patterns you will be using.
 This document is an attempt to clarify what these access patterns are currently, and what they will be in future.

-## Future Access Patterns
+## Summary

+### Users
+- All Access groups for the current user
+- All Routes associated with a data access group (annotating)
+- All readings associated with a route (when annotating)
+- All readings within a geographic area and assoaicted with an access group
+- All readings associated with a given image (when saving annotations)
+- Get particular route (for deletion/update)

+### Admin
+- All Routes

 ### Get all Routes Associated with a data access group

 A data access group roughly corresponds to a real life organization or client.

-**Load:** This will occur once, or maybe a few times the user logs in.
+**Load:** This will occur once, or maybe a few times the user logs in, and only if the user is using the annotation feautures.
 There will probably be less than 100 routes per org returned by the server at any one time (as older ones will be filtered out).

 **Implications** A data access group ID should be part of the primary key of a table containing all Route items.

-### Get all Readings Associated with a Route
+### Get all Readings Inside a Geographic Box

-**Load:** At the moment this occurs once or maybe a few times per user session, as we load all readings at once.
-As the number of readings grows beyond 50,000, loading them all at once will be too expensive.
-As a result, we will need to start loading these readings incrementally (as the user gets closer to each reading), which could mean multiple queries per minute.

-**Implications** The primary key of the Readings table should include a RouteID.
-We might also require some time-based or location based secindary keys so that we avoid loading readings not relevent to the user every 15 seconds or so.
+**Load:** This will happen many times during a session as the user pans around and zooms the map.
+Each new pan means a new box and each new zoom means a different resolution of faults.
+This will basically be happening constantly.
+This is necessairy to avoid long wait times as faults that are not needed (i.e. literally any faults outside that box) are loaded.

+**Implications** We need some kind of geographic caching for each reading.

 ### Get the data access group of the current user